Code-Institute-Submissions/Gazroh87-vg-reviews_AprResubb/README.md

       (game developer name), "platform", "year" (year of game release on platform), and "added_by" (added by user) all with string values.

-    * The reviews collection - contains the keys "title" (game name), "platform", "review" (user generated review text), and "completed" (Does the user feel they have completed the game?) all with string values.
+    * The reviews collection - contains the keys "title" (game name), "platform", "review" (user-generated review text), and "completed" (Does the user feel they have completed the game?) all with string values.

     * The users collection - contains the key "username" with a string value and the key "password" with a string